Particular/docs.particular.net/transports/upgrades/sqlserver-31to4.md

  - 7
 ---

-### TransactionScope
+## TransactionScope

 The Transaction scope [transaction mode](/transports/sql/transactions.md) is not available in .NET Core 2.0 because the implementation of `SqlConnection` does not support enlisting in an ambient transaction.

-In order to be able to run the upgraded project on .NET Core the transport needs to be switched to one of the native transactions modes.
+To run the upgraded project on .NET Core the transport needs to be switched to one of the native transactions modes.
 Consider using the [Outbox](/nservicebus/outbox.md) to maintain the same *exactly-once processing* guarantees.

 NOTE: Transaction scope is supposed to be supported by `SqlConnection` in future versions of .NET Core.